mikepan/GameEngineBook/text/04-Animation.md

 ![Momo blinking shape key poses](../figures/Chapter4/Fig04-27.png)

-\*\*\* Begin Note

-Isn't This Overkill?
+>**Isn't This Overkill?**
+>

-You may be wondering if those poses could have been created with regular bone poses.
+>You may be wondering if those poses could have been created with regular bone poses.
 You bet they could.
 However, the _Yo Frankie_ project has an important educational mission.
 One of the goals of the project was to demonstrate the multiple features of the game engine.
 Actually, the support for shape keys in the game engine was implemented specifically for this project.
 Thus, those files are the first reference that animators studied on how to use them.

-\*\*\* End Note

 The poses left[md]Smile and Ooh[md]are a bit more complex.
 They are opposite extremes of the same shape key animation with the Natural pose in between them.
 Momo can be smiling, natural, or ooh'ing.
 Since the latter is not a real verb, take a look at Figure 4.28 to better appreciate all the monkey sex appeal.
 It would be hard to get those results without adding lots of bones, which would create a system hard to animate.
 So shape keys are a far more elegant solution.